kitakar5525/surface3-atomisp-cameras/README.md

 e89359f4e4934c410c83d525e283f34c5fcce9cb5caa75ad8a32d66d3842d95c  /lib/firmware/shisp_2401a0_v21.bin
 ```

+Note that the other version of firmware may not work.

 #### links

 You can find atomisp and its sensor drivers for Android (kernel 3.10) on some places: